Improve self -esteem: 3 ideas to be put into practice immediately

 The main difference between the two terms consists in this:

-- Self -esteem : self -assessment relating to our identity
+- self-esteem: self-evaluation relating to our identity

 If you know the NLP and the logical levels of Robert Dilts you have certainly brought back the two concepts in question at the respective levels.